Nn0Team/battery-check/README.md

 # Build, watch for changes and run the application
 tns run <platform> --bundle

-# In case of truble with the bundle
+# In case of trouble with the bundle
 rm -rf platforms
 ```